geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 ## Continuous integration

 It would be sweet to run the integration tests each time there is a commit to main.

-I'm working on it.
+The simplest way to accomplish this would be via a GitHub Action that runs the integration tests.
+You would think this would be straight forward.
+Unfortunately, it is not:

+* If you run the integration tests using a GitHub action that requires MacOS, there is a "minutes multiplier" of 10, which means we will quickly run out of free minutes each month.
+* I have tried and failed to create a working GitHub action for integration testing under Linux.
+I have found that even running our integration tests locally under Android is unreliable: sometimes they will fail at the authentication step.

+The Patrol documentation has a section on [Continuous Integration Platforms](https://patrol.leancode.co/ci/platforms) which provides interesting insights into the problems of Flutter integration testing under CI.
+This is a good place to start if you wish to look into it more.

+You can look at the [.github/workflows directory](https://github.com/geogardenclub/ggc_app/tree/main/.github/workflows) for the current situation.
+Notice that the integration testing workflows are set up to run when a commit is made to a branch called "never", meaning they are never actually invoked.

 ## Test fixture design